"I love this place. It's like the food shelf for bikes!"

 The Everybody Bikes Program creates access to affordable, sustainable, active transportation -- for everybody.

-To purchase a bike, accessories, or recieve repair service through the Everybody Bikes Program, one should present either:
+To receive a bike, accessories, or repair service through the Everybody Bikes Program, one should present either:

 1.)
 Documentation of receiving: